 In fact, I’ve been pleasantly surprised by just how many practicing, irrationally-religious men and women there are in the mainstream climate world.
-It’s an order of magnitude more, per capita, than in any other scientific endeavour I know, that’s for sure.
+It’s an order of magnitude more, per capita, than in any other scientific endeavour I know of, that’s for sure.

-In short, I’m not here to mock anyone for the ideas they choose to believe—just for the ones they don’t.
+In short, I’m not here to mock anyone for the ideas they choose to believe in—just for those they don’t.

 This essay could equally have been called Evolution And its Denial.